Lexicon

 • Gender identity.
 How a person identifies themselves in relation to gender.
 A person may identify as a man, a woman, or differently from both, regardless of the sex assigned at birth.
 It should not be confused with sexual orientation, which refers to sexual and emotional attraction toward one or more genders, or none at all.

 • Transgender (trans person).
 Transgender individuals have a gender identity that does not correspond to the sex assigned at birth.
 They can be trans women if they were assigned male at birth and have undergone gender affirmation as women.
 They can be trans men if they were assigned female at birth and have undergone gender affirmation as men.
+It can be also used an umbrella term (sometimes wrote as “trans*”) that includes anyone who have a gender identity that is different from their gender assigned at birth and people who wish to portray their gender identity in a way that is different from expectations based on their gender assigned at birth.

 • Non-binary (non-binary person).
 Individuals who do not identify strictly as male or female.
 In some cases, they may choose a name different from the one assigned at birth.
 Depending on their socialization, they may prefer to participate in sports in either the male or female category.